syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Backstage.md

 ### Menu Button Customization

-The appearance of the menu button can be customized in Office2019Theme and HighContrastTheme the below-listed properties,
+The appearance of the menu button can be customized in Office2019Theme and HighContrastTheme by using the below listed properties,

 *  FileMenuBackColor
 *  FileMenuForeColor
 *  FileMenuHoverBackColor
 *  FileMenuHoverForeColor